Murphy Rebel

 The Murphy Rebel is a two- or three-seat, strut braced, high wing, taildragger monoplane which is sold in kit form by Murphy Aircraft in Chilliwack, British Columbia, Canada.

 Development

 The Rebel is a STOL aircraft and was designed to be a personal-use bush plane.
 It can operate from short, unimproved airstrips and can carry a useful load of up to 750 lbs.

-The aircraft features a strut-braced high-wing, a two or three seat enclosed cabin accesses via doors, fixed conventional landing gear and a single engine in tractor configuration.
+The aircraft features a strut-braced high-wing, a two or three seat enclosed cabin accessed via doors, fixed conventional landing gear and a single engine in tractor configuration.
 The aircraft is made from sheet aluminum.
 Its 30.0 ft span wing employs a NACA 4415 mod airfoil, has an area of 149 sqft and is equipped with flaps.